Definition and Explanation

-When there is a high likelihood that a loss will be confirmed but its amount cannot be reasonably estimated, it requires that the contingency be disclosed in a sufficiently descriptive note.
+When there is a high likelihood that a loss will be confirmed but its amount cannot be reasonably estimated, the contingency must be disclosed in a sufficiently descriptive note.

 An example of a footnote describing this kind of contingency is presented below:

-“From time to time, Maine forests have been infested by a pest known as the spruce budworm.
-The budworm’s larva feeds on the needles of spruce and fir trees retarding their growth and in many cases killing trees if the infestation continues over several years.
-In recent years, the State of Maine has conducted aerial spraying programs with the purpose of controlling the budworm . . .
-The kill rate in the areas sprayed averaged approximately 90 percent, and tree mortality was prevented in most of the sprayed areas.
+From time to time, Maine forests have been infested by a pest known as the spruce budworm.
+The budworm’s larva feeds on the needles of spruce and fir trees, retarding their growth and, in many cases, killing trees if the infestation continues over several years.
+In recent years, the State of Maine has conducted aerial spraying programs with the purpose of controlling the budworm … The kill rate in the areas sprayed averaged approximately 90%, and tree mortality was prevented in most of the sprayed areas.
 The company cannot predict what damage the budworm may inflict in future years, whether or not spraying is conducted.
-In order to reduce the effect of such damage, the company might change its tree-cutting patterns by cutting certain areas sooner than planned; such changes in the company’s forestry management program could increase future wood costs.”
+In order to reduce the effect of such damage, the company might change its tree-cutting patterns by cutting certain areas sooner than planned; such changes in the company’s forestry management program could increase future wood costs.

 Reasonably Possible Contingencies

 In the event that the likelihood of confirmation of a loss is lower than probable but still reasonably possible, the firm is required to provide a note describing the situation.

-“As with any manufacturer involved in operations similar to those of the company, claims may from time to time be asserted which allege liability on the part of the company connected with matters of environmental control, product liability and general liability, including claims involving emissions from . . . the company’s cement plant and claims arising from its former aircraft manufacturing operations.
-In the opinion of the company’s management, it is improbable that the outcome of such litigation will be materially adverse to the company.”
+As with any manufacturer involved in operations similar to those of the company, claims may from time to time be asserted which allege liability on the part of the company connected with matters of environmental control, product liability, and general liability, including claims involving emissions from … the company’s cement plant and claims arising from its former aircraft manufacturing operations.
+In the opinion of the company’s management, it is improbable that the outcome of such litigation will be materially adverse to the company.

 Apart from financial guarantees, GAAP does not require the disclosure of contingencies when there is only a remote likelihood that a loss will be confirmed on a future date.

 An example of this kind of disclosure was provided in the annual report of Caterpillar Tractor Company:

-At December 31, $9.8 million of bank loans to and notes issued by Caterpillar Mitsubishi Ltd. were guaranteed by the company.
+On 31 December, $9.8 million of bank loans to and notes issued by Caterpillar Mitsubishi Ltd. were guaranteed by the company.

 Chessie System, Inc., reported this guarantee contingency:

-[The company] is contingently liable as a guarantor of bank loans to seven executives in the total amount of $0.6 million . . . the proceeds of the loans were used for open-market purchases of the company’s common stock.
+[The company] is contingently liable as a guarantor of bank loans to seven executives in the total amount of $0.6 million … The proceeds of the loans were used for open-market purchases of the company’s common stock.

 While the requirements of GAAP are fairly clear with respect to the characteristics of contingencies that should be disclosed, practical problems can be encountered when the loss is associated with litigation.

 The disclosure of an “unasserted claim” when it appears “probable that a claim will be asserted and there is a reasonable possibility that the outcome will be unfavorable.”

 For example, a firm might have to disclose the possibility that it will be subject to legal actions after a set of complex government regulations are finally interpreted by the courts.

 The first type encompasses the situation in which the cause of a contingency occurs prior to the end of the fiscal year and the effect is determined between the end of the fiscal year and the release date of the financial statements.

 The problem arises from the fact that a contingency exists as of the statement date and is resolved prior to the publication of the statements.

-Thus, for example, if a litigation contingency existed as of December 31 such that the firm did not know if it would win or lose, but the court rules early in January that it lost, it should report the loss as a fact.
+Thus, for example, if a litigation contingency exists as of 31 December such that a company does not know if it will win or lose, but the court rules early in January that it lost, it should report the loss as a fact.

 Despite the fact that the contingency meets both requirements for recognition of a loss, neither the loss nor a liability should be recognized because they did not exist as of the date of the statements.

-This more extensive disclosure is desirable because many users of financial statements use them to project the future.
+This more extensive disclosure is desirable because many financial statements users use them for forecasting.
 To deny them valid information about an event that affects the future of the company would be contrary to the objectives of financial accounting.